genderkit/genderkit/_resources/universities.md

 ### Example resources and policies

-A number of local authorities and organisations have produced resources or policies specifically for schools in their area.
+A number of universities have produced their own policies.

-{% include publications tag="University policies" %}
+{% include publications-summary tag="University policies" %}

 ### Student organisations